lightly-ai/lightly/docs/source/docker/advanced/datasource_predictions.rst

 ----------------------------

-In the following, we will outline the format of the predictions required by the Lightly docker.
+In the following, we will outline the format of the predictions required by the Lightly Worker.
 Everything regarding predictions will take place in a subdirectory of your configured datasource called `.lightly/predictions`.
 The general structure of this directory will look like this: